SantiagoLopezDavid/8-Week-SQL-Challenge/Case Study #8 - Fresh Segments/README.md

   - C. Segment Analysis.
   - D. Index Analysis.

+All the information regarding the case study has been sourced from [here](https://8weeksqlchallenge.com/case-study-8/)

 ## Problem Statement

 Danny created Fresh Segments, a digital marketing agency that helps other businesses analyse trends in online ad click behaviour for their unique customer base.